nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

 and atomic persistence of locally walked indexes — follow the Rust source directly as of the baseline commit above.

+The reference's writer-side surfaces — layering a generated rung into a size layer and a `-mixed` set, naming generated profiles from their tags, the textual `dataset.yaml` editors, `veks check` advisories, push and precache commands — are dataset authoring, not the access API, and are not ported; the loader-side rules they depend on (stated parents, the derived axis, tag schemas, selectors) are.

 Remaining representation differences:

 - **`ivec`/`ivecs` facets are uniform-stride.** The format requires